A wire transfer is a fast and secure exchange of money electronically between financial institutions using direct transfer of account information.

 If you fund a wire transfer through a credit card it is defined as a cash advance.
 Cash advances will incur fees as well as interest rates, on top of the cost from whatever institution is sending the wire transfer.

 Receiving a wire transfer is usually free, but occasionally requires a small (less than $20) fee for access and completion.
+There may be fees or special calculations for foreign currency.
 If you’re planning on sending money via wire transfer regularly, it may be smart to consider sending larger funds less frequently to minimize cost for sender and receiver.

 How long does a wire transfer take?

 Most domestic wire transfers arrive within 24 hours, but can take up to 3 days.

 Most international wire transfers arrive in 2 days, but can take up to 5 days.

 Wire transfers can show up even within a few hours, and do not take additional time to officially “clear” unlike checks which can bounce.
 Of course, if a wire transfer is submitted toward the end of business hours or on non-business days it may take a little longer – up to three days.
 There are many factors which can impact the speed of a wire transfer.

 Domestic & international wire transfers